 -Eggs in a basket and sweet heart-shaped food ideas

-Easy last-minute Father’s Day gift idea 2: Something he’d love from a neighborhood store, flea market or craft fair.
+2. Last-minute Father’s Day gift idea: Something cool from a neighborhood store, flea market, or craft fair.

 If you’re lucky enough to live near C.O.
-Bigelow Pharmacy in NYC’s West Village, above, there’s always something awesome at America’s oldest apothecary, like their own brand of men’s sundries.
+Bigelow Pharmacy in NYC’s West Village, above, there’s always something fantastic at America’s oldest apothecary, like this beard grooming kit by Brooklyn Grooming.

-The first shipment probably won’t arrive in time for Sunday delivery, but you can gift the subscription with a few cans of his favorite local brew and include a card saying he’ll be getting cans by the dozen soon.
+The first shipment probably won’t arrive in time for Sunday delivery, but you can gift the subscription with a few cans of his favorite local brew or a bag of his favorite beans, then include a card saying this is just the beginning.
+Then he’ll have so much to look forward to.

-Last-minute Father’s Day gift idea 4: A book he’ll love
+4. Easy last-minute Father’s Day gift idea: A book he’ll love

 But hey, if he’s into bios, mysteries, thrillers, or summer beach romances, then that’s a great last-minute gift idea too.

-Last-minute Father’s Day gift idea 5: A DIY gift basket
+5. Last-minute Father’s Day gift idea: A DIY gift basket

-Whatever he’s into, whether it’s sports, grilling, fine art, or uh, zombies, you can create an awesome basket of goodies for him just by hitting a few local shops or making use of that Amazon Prime shipping.
+Whatever he’s into, whether it’s sports, grilling, fine art, or..you know, zombies, you can create a unique basket of goodies for him just by hitting a few local shops or making use of that Amazon Prime shipping.

-In our post about the coolest free Father’s Day printables, we couldn’t help but get excited when we found Sandy Toes & Popsicles’ zombie survival kit, because we know several Walking Dead fans who would be absolutely thrilled to get this for Father’s Day.
+In our post about the coolest free Father’s Day printables, we got super-excited when we found Sandy Toes & Popsicles’ zombie survival kit, because we know several Walking Dead fans who would be absolutely thrilled to get this for Father’s Day.
+Braaaaains!

-It’s quick and easy (and free!) to print out all the labels, and the fun part is that kids can get creative matching them to actual products of their choice for a semi-homemade but fairly easy last-minute Father’s Day gift idea.
+It’s quick and easy (and free!) to print out all the labels, and kids can get creative matching them to actual products of their choice for a semi-homemade but fairly easy last-minute Father’s Day gift idea.

-Last-minute Father’s Day gift idea 6: A one-of-a-kind experience
+6. Last-minute Father’s Day gift idea: A one-of-a-kind experience

-We’re all for Father’s Day experience gifts — sometimes the best presents are made out of memories, don’t you think?
+And we’re all for Father’s Day experience gifts — sometimes the best presents are made out of memories, don’t you think?
 You can get Dad season tickets to a sporting event, send him on a fabulous trip, set him up with music or language lessons, give him a gift card for dinner with his favorite kids or grandkids…or even give him the chance to get up close and personal with elephants via IfOnly.
-This site specializes in offering outrageously cool experiences for Dad (and the whole family, really) and it’s definitely worth a look.

-Last-minute Father’s Day gift idea 7: A fab DIY Father’s Day card
+7. Last-minute Father’s Day gift idea: A fab DIY Father’s Day card

 You can never go wrong with a handmade card from the kids for Father’s Day, and who says they can’t be gifts in themselves?
-This DIY secret spy card by Pink Stripey Socks goes above and beyond in delivering a special message to Dad.
-Older kids will love putting this one together and like all of our ideas, in the end, it’s framable, making it a cool keepsake Father’s Day gift too.
+The unbelievably clever Father’s Day cards like the one above by Shari’s Berries go above and beyond in delivering a special message to Dad.
+Kids will have fun putting the cards together and like all of our ideas, in the end, they’re framable, making them cool keepsake Father’s Day gifts too.

 For outdoorsy dads, look into a summer parking pass for a favorite beach, hiking trail, or fishing spot.
 For arts lovers, a family museum membership would be terrific.
 The ideas are endless, really.
 Just think of what he loves and would never buy for himself.

-Last-minute Father’s Day gift idea 9: A DIY photo gift
+9. Last-minute Father’s Day gift idea: A DIY photo gift

-Cool DIY Father’s Day gift ideas are a triple threat: They’re keepable, they’re one-of-a-kind, and kids love to make them.
-To make it extra special, especially on behalf of new dads with younger kids, this DIY LEGO photo puzzle by A Joyful Riot meets all three criteria nicely.
-Click over for her easy tutorial because this is definitely a last-minute Father’s Day gift idea that won’t feel last minute at all.
+Creative DIY Father’s Day gift ideas are a triple threat: They’re keepable, they’re one-of-a-kind, and kids love to make them.
+To make it extra special, especially on behalf of new dads with younger kids, this DIY Father’s Day photo holder by Project Kid meets all three criteria nicely.
+Click over for the easy tutorial because this is definitely a last-minute Father’s Day gift idea that won’t feel last minute at all.

 10. Last-minute Father’s Day gift idea: An amazing photo